lightbend/kalix-javascript-sdk/CONTRIBUTING.md

     Inspecting proto file descriptor for Kalix code generation...
     Exception in thread "main" java.lang.NoClassDefFoundError: kalix.Annotations

-This probably mean that you have generated the proxy with Java 17.
+This happens when you generate the codegen with Java 17 instead of 11 and then you run `npm run build` on one of the `samples`.

     npm ERR! code 1
     npm ERR! path /Users/francisco/Git/kalix-javascript-sdk/sdk
     npm ERR! command failed
     npm ERR! command sh -c bin/prepare.sh

-This means that your sdk/bin/prepare.sh has `*` when "Using snapshot of proxy and sdk protocols from".
-In iOS you need to remove the two.
+This can happens when you run `./bin/create-local-dependencies`.
+This is because `sdk/bin/prepare.sh` has `*` after `echo "Using snapshot of proxy and sdk protocols from '$PROXY_SNAPSHOT_DIRECTORY'"`.
+In iOS you need to remove the asteriscs in the two lines below.